swarajnanda2021/MSKCC_SSL/README.md

 # Self-supervised learning library for computer vision
 A suite of self-supervised learning techniques and image encoders are provided in this repo, written in PyTorch with ample help from other repos (cited in code), papers, and GPT4.
-The methods were tested in google colab, and on the [cifar 10](https://www.cs.toronto.edu/~kriz/cifar.html) and [imagewoof](https://github.com/fastai/imagenette) datasets.
+The methods were tested in google colab, and on the [cifar-10](https://www.cs.toronto.edu/~kriz/cifar.html) and [imagewoof](https://github.com/fastai/imagenette) datasets.
 No performance parameters are provided as the goal of creating this repo was for personal education purposes only.

 ## Introduction